 The open countryside areas of the parish provide a variety of habitats for fauna and flora.
 Many species depend on the natural environment for food and shelter.
-Where human development impacts upon the ability of wildlife to survive we have a responsibility to current and future residents of the parish and beyond to protect our natural environment.
+Where human development impacts upon the ability of wildlife to survive we have a responsibility to

-IFNP Environment Policy 6 aims to maintain and protect the natural environment from human impact, especially relating to new developments within the countryside on the edge of existing settlements.
-This approach reflects views identified through the IFNP residents questionnaire undertaken in summer 2018, which identified that features which residents considered most important for the area included proximity to countryside, an attractive village environment and public open space.
+IFNP Environment Policy 6 aims to maintain and protect the natural environment from human impact, especially relating to new developments within the countryside on the edge of the existing settlements.
+This approach reflects views identified through the IFNP residents questionnaire undertaken in summer 2018, which identified that features which residents considered most important for the area including proximity to countryside, an attractive village environment and public open space.
 Account should be taken of Natural England's desire 'to leave our environment protected and enhanced for the future' (Defra 2018a).

-Figure 15: Fairfield pond
+Figure 15: Fairfield pound

-Through policies and proposed projects in the IFNP, the parish council is seeking to enhance the natural environment within the parish.
+Through policies and proposed projects in the IFNP, the parish council is seeking to enhance the natural environment with the parish.
 Where possible and appropriate, new development proposals should seek opportunities to create wildlife corridors and improve access to the countryside for recreation.
-Development proposals which will have an impact on the natural environment will be required to clearly demonstrate the potential impacts of development, preferably through an ecological assessment.
+Development proposals which will have an impact on the natural environment will be required to clearly demonstrate